jangroth/aws-certification-notes/solutions-architect-professional.md

   * With onboard compute
 		* Supports a custom EC2 AMI so you can perform processing on the go
 		* Supports custom Lambda functions
+		* Use with AWS Greengrass (IoT)
+		* Transfer files through NFS with a GUI
 * **Snowmobile**
   * The thing on the truck
 * On AWS